whiprandolph/bestseller/Part 2 - Why Are We So Lost/11 - How Can Whole Nations Embrace Awareness and Unity.md

 As I became more empathetic and observant, I started treating everyone around me like an extension of me, whether men or women or children or nonhumans.
 Their awareness became an extension of my awareness.
 I paid attention to what other people observed or how they behaved and let it show me things I couldn't see by myself.
 I don't blindly trust everyone, but I take care to notice what lessons I can learn from others.

 Ultimately, I can only know my own experience, but this doesn't have to limit me when I cultivate deep awareness.
-With enough practice asking questions and paying attention, I can see others' perspectives even if their experiences are really different than mine.
+With enough practice asking questions and paying attention, I can see others' perspectives even if their experiences are really different from mine.
 I might not always agree with someone else's point of view, but I can at least understand their perspective which helps me understand their behavior.
 And when I get it wrong, that just becomes another chance to grow my observation skills and learn.

 I strongly believe that these nature connection practices are key to generating unity among people and nonhumans in any nation.
 Once I started really noticing the perspectives of insects, bears and plants, it became easier to notice and understand other people's perspectives.